Vashiel/repository.adulthideout/README.md

 # What it is
 Adulthideout is my first try to make a Kodi XXX Addon.
 This addon was actually made for one Page to add the "play from here" function that is missing in nearly all similiar addons, but somehow turned into something bigger.
+# FAQ
+Q: How can i remove the Pin?<br />
+A: There is no Pin or Password protection in Adulthideout and there never will be.<br />
+You are not using original Kodi and/or original AdultHideout.<br />
+Most of the time Kodi bundles or addon bundles are the Problem.

+Just deinstall Kodi and reinstall it from it's original source https://kodi.tv/download and follow the intructions on this Page to install AdultHideot.
+Password gone!

 # Installation for Kodi 16
 1. Download Repo https://github.com/Vashiel/repository.adulthideout/releases/download/Repo/repository.adulthideout-1.0.1.zip
 2. Start Kodi